flare-foundation/attestation-client/deployment/README.md

 ## Indexer Syncing Times

 To be ready for use, each network must sync its blocks and transactions with the Flare database indexer.
-The Algorand network syncs while running, so it takes a longer.<!--Placeholder: What does "Running sync" mean?-->
+The Algorand network doesn't have an indexer, so it runs for the actual time the data is needed for.
-Here are the times that each network requires:
+For two days worth of data, these are the times that each network requires:

 - ALGO running sync (2 days)
 - BTC ~20 min